alexbevi/alexbevi.github.com/_posts/2023-02-15-the-crimson-crown-further-adventures-in-transylvania.markdown

 I didn't have a lot of fun with this game, though it was an upgrade from the first title.
 It is interesting to see how parser-based games evolved in the early to mid 80's, especially when it came to puzzle and dungeon design.
 [Antonio Antiochia](https://www.mobygames.com/developer/sheet/view/developerId,192/) did all the artwork and game design solo for this and the previous title, so seeing as this was again essentially a one man show, it's worth appreciating the accomplishment even if the game doesn't really stand the test of time.

+For a deeper dive into the development journey of Transylvania I highly recommend [The Digital Antiquarian's retrospective](https://www.filfre.net/2012/10/transylvania/) of the game.

 **Game Information**

 |*Game*|The Crimson Crown: - Further Adventures in Transylvania|